Is Rising Student Debt Harming the U.S. Economy?

 Large-scale debt cancellation.
 Universal debt relief calls for a blanket cancellation of all existing student loans.
 Other large-scale plans call for forgiving up to $50,000 for all borrowers.
 Proponents argue that large-scale debt cancellation would help advance racial and socioeconomic equality and boost the economy.
 Without the burden of student loans, they say, more people will be able to buy homes, take entrepreneurial risks, or save for retirement.
 Opponents counter that broad cancellation would be unfair to those who successfully paid off their student loans or who avoided debt altogether.
 They also say it would disproportionately benefit high-earning Americans, such as doctors and lawyers, who may have large debts but would likely not struggle with their payments.
 Another concern is who would bear the cost, since the price tag is estimated to be in the hundreds of billions to trillions of dollars.

 Systemic reforms.
 A 2020 report by the Aspen Institute proposed system-wide reforms such as limiting tuition rates at public colleges, increasing aid for low-income students, incentivizing employers to offer tuition assistance, and restricting federal-loan-fund distribution to institutions that have a history of low post-graduation employment rates and other poor outcomes for students.
-Some policymakers have proposed reforms to treat student loans like any other consumer debt, meaning they would be dischargeable in bankruptcy court.
+Policymakers are now increasing their efforts to treat student loans like any other consumer debt, creating pathways to discharge student debt by filing for bankruptcy.
 Other experts and lawmakers say public funding should be increased to, for example, make public colleges and universities tuition-free.

 Some analysts say the perception that college is the only path to a well-paying job drives up demand and harms students who could be better served by other forms of education.
 In recent years, politicians from both major parties, including former President Trump, have advocated increasing access to career and technical education (also known as vocational education) as an alternative to college.
 Indeed, enrollment in trade programs has increased since 2020, even as enrollment at two- and four-year public institutions is yet to recover from the pandemic.